Dialogram/dialo_back_doc/source/includes/_explore.md

-limit | The limit of documents per page page | The page number offset | Use offset or page to skip a position category | Use a document category sort | Use a field and a sort system ('asc' or 'desc')
+limit | The limit of documents per page page | The page number offset | Use offset or page to skip a position field | Use a document field sort | Use a field and a sort system ('asc' or 'desc')

 <aside class="success">